Coimbra Portugal Travel Guide

 Support local culture and tradition through your choices.

 Support conservation via The Rainforest SiteBe polite and patient in interactions, especially when a language barrier exists.
-Speak at a medium volume in public places.
+Speak at a moderate volume in public places.
 Excessive showing affection in public is usually not common.

 Thoughtful choices enhance this positive impact.